gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    result in that any DTLS records with a zero length CID ends up in another DTLS connection context, and there fail the decryption and integrity verification.
-And in that case to avoid losing the DTLS record, it would have to be forwarded to the zero-length CID using DTLS Connection and decryption and validation must be tried, resulting in higher resource utilization.
+And in that case to avoid losing the DTLS record, it would have to be forwarded to another zero-length CID using DTLS Connection, where decryption and validation must be tried, resulting in higher resource utilization.
 Thus, it is REQUIRED to use non-zero length CID values, and RECOMMENDED to use a single common length for the CID values.
 A single byte should be sufficient, as reuse of old CIDs is possible as long as the implementation ensures that they are not used in near time to the previous usage.

 ## DTLS Sequence number size

    16-bit sequence number SHOULD be used rather than 8-bit to avoid limitations in number of infligth DTLS records.
-Overlapping sequence number due to wrapping of the extend sequence number needs to be prevented as it otherwise can lead to decryption failure that result in failure of the transport service.
+Overlapping sequence number due to wrapping of the sequence number MUST be prevented as it otherwise can lead to decryption failure that result in failure of the transport service.
+See
+   {{Prevent-DTLS-Seq-wraps}} for how to prevent sequence number wraps.

 ## Message Sizes {#Msg-size}